 1. Internet in Malaysia: what to expect

-For travelers from Latin America or Spain, traditional roaming with their original operator's card can be surprisingly expensive: some Latin American operators charge between 10 and 25 USD per day for roaming in Malaysia, which for a 10-day trip amounts to between 100 and 250 USD just for data.
-A specific eSIM for Malaysia can cost you between 15 and 30 USD for the same period and with sufficient data, a very significant saving.
+For travelers from Latin America or Spain, traditional roaming with their home operator's card can be surprisingly expensive: some Latin American operators charge between 10 and 25 USD per day for roaming in Malaysia, which for a 10-day trip amounts to between 100 and 250 USD just for data.
+A specific eSIM for Malaysia can cost you between 15 and 30 USD for the same period with sufficient data, a very significant saving.

 2. Kuala Lumpur: the best coverage in the country